-✓ Mega Events:

-- ✓ All attendees at Indoor Mega Events (1,000+) must continue to show proof of full vaccination against COVID-19 or a pre-entry (diagnostic) negative test result prior to entry.
-Children under age 2 are exempt. - ✓ Beginning October 7, 2021: all attendees ages 12 and over at Outdoor Mega Events (10,000+) must show proof of full vaccination against COVID-19 or a pre-entry (diagnostic) negative test result prior to entry. - ✓ Beginning November 1, 2021: Operators of Mega Events are required to cross-check proof of vaccination or negative COVID-19 viral test result for all attendees who are 18 years or older against a photo identification. - ✓ Attestation is no longer sufficient to prove vaccination or test status. - ✓ See the Vaccine Verification Guide and the Test Verification Guide for more information about verification.
+- ✓ Mega Events: - ✓ All attendees at Indoor Mega Events (1,000+) must continue to show proof of full vaccination against COVID-19 or a negative viral test result prior to entry.
+Children under age 2 are exempt. - If providing a negative test result, it must be either: - A PCR test taken within 2 days of the event; or - An antigen test taken within 1 day of the event. - All attendees ages 5 and over at Outdoor Mega Events (10,000+) must show proof of full vaccination against COVID-19 or a negative viral test result prior to entry.
+Children under 5 are exempt. - If providing a negative test result, it must be either: - A PCR test taken within 2 days of the event; or - An antigen test taken within 1 day of the event. - ✓ Operators of Mega Events must cross-check proof of vaccination or negative COVID-19 viral test result against a photo identification for all attendees who are 18 years or older. - ✓ Attestation is no longer sufficient to prove vaccination or test status. - See the DPH Business Compliance Toolkit for helpful implementation resources.
+See the Business COVID-19 Safety Compliance Certificate Program website for training materials.